-The Lords of Hack is an association of pen and pencil gamers located in South Central Pennsylvania.
+The Lords of Hack is an association of tabletop role playing gamers located in South Central Pennsylvania.

-Find out what is coming up and what's on our minds by checknig for bulletins here or
+Find out what is coming up and what's on our minds by checking for bulletins here or

 drilling down through our blog